javbotero/Outer-Coast/_includes/summer-seminar-2018.md

 ### Outer Coast Summer Seminar 2018

-Outer Coast Summer Seminar 2018 brought together sixteen incredible students from across Alaska and the Lower 49 to Sitka, Alaska for a 5-week exploration of Outer Coast’s Three Pillars of Academics, Service & Labor, and Self Governance.
-Here’s a quick recap of how things went:
+Outer Coast Summer Seminar 2018 brought together sixteen incredible students from across Alaska and the Lower 49 to Sitka, Alaska for a four-week exploration of Outer Coast’s three pillars of Academics, Service & Labor, and Self Governance.
+[Read what the student body wrote about the program here](http://outercoast.org/2018/09/17/the-first-student-body.html) or check out the following recap below:

 <strong>Academics:</strong>